derykmakgill/krawisz/test.md

 >The kind of "let's be mean just because it's fun" culture exposed by a number of
 @Blockstream folks and their management is a lot of what's wrong with (a small subset) of the Bitcoin culture.

+#### 29 May 2019

+Bitcoin Core influencer Tuur Demeester writes that ["at full maturity, using the Bitcoin blockchain will be as rare and specialized as chartering an oil tanker."](https://twitter.com/TuurDemeester/status/1133735055115866112?s=20)

 #### 12 December 2019